Deploy code to Kubernetes with full control, portability, and commercial support.

-Our templates follow best practices meaning you can write and deploy a new function to production within a few minutes, knowing it will scale to meet demand.
+Deploy OpenFaaS to any Kubernetes cluster.
+Write a new function and ship it to production in minutes, knowing it will scale to meet demand.

 Get code into production within minutes using our templates, or create your own.